 A consent decree is an agreement to settle a dispute.
 For criminal issues a consent decree is made without admission of guilt.
 For civil cases a consent decree is made without any monetary obligation.

-Consent decrees have been signed by numerous cities to work on police reform with the Justice Department’s civil rights division.
-These were settlements that addressed unconstitutional police practices and needed reforms after extensive fact-finding and research by the Justice Department.
+Consent decrees have been signed by many cities.
+They are agreements to work with the Justice Department’s civil rights division on police reform.
+They address unconstitutional police practices and reforms to correct them after extensive fact-finding and research by the Justice Department.

 Out of court agreements are similar to decrees, but cities are responsible for reforms without federal oversight.

-Police unions had endorsed Trump, have supported nomination of Sessions for Attorney General, and lobbied congress in the past for pro-police policies.
-During the Obama administration the Civil Rights Division began investigations and initiated consent decrees and agreements to reform policing, for example in Baltimore and Chicago.
+Police unions endorsed Trump, have supported the nomination of Sessions for Attorney General, and have lobbied congress in the past for pro-police policies.
+During the Obama administration, the Civil Rights Division began investigations and initiated consent decrees and agreements to reform policing. .
 On April 3, Attorney General Sessions issued a memo ordering the Justice Department to review all consent decrees to ensure pro-policing principles.

 Gun Violence Prevention

-Trump and Attorney General Jeff Sessions are both supporters of Project Exile, and during his campaign Trump suggested that it should be expanded.
-Project Exile, a collaboration between law enforcement and federal prosecutors to bring gun-crime cases to federal court in order to impose longer sentences, has been criticized for its unfair impact on black communities.
+President Trump and Attorney General Jeff Sessions are both supporters of Project Exile.
+Project Exile is a collaboration between law enforcement and federal prosecutors to bring gun-crime cases to federal court in order to impose longer sentences.
+It has been criticized for its unfair impact on black communities.
+During his campaign, Trump suggested that it should be expanded.
 Rather than target gun violence in white communities (largely consisting of domestic violence, mass shootings, and shootings by legal gun owners), Trump has proposed to address gun violence by focusing on "gang members" and "drug dealers" in “cities like Baltimore and Chicago.”
-Project Exile and similar programs have disproportionately impacted black people, put black defendants on trial in front of juries chosen from a federal jury pool (which is less likely to include black jurors), and resulted in longer sentences for those convicted, with these sentences served in federal penitentiaries located farther away from their families.
+Project Exile and similar programs have disproportionately impacted black people.
+These policies put black defendants on trial in front of juries chosen from a federal jury pool, which is less likely to include black jurors.
+They result in longer sentences for those convicted, with these sentences served in federal prisons farther away from their families.

 Cooperation with ICE